-Currently the full source code is available of the Delft3D-FLOW, Delft3D-MOR, Delft3D-WAVE, Delft3D-WAQ (DELWAQ) and Delft3D-PART (DELPAR, Particle Tracking) engines under GPLv3 conditions.
+Currently the full source code is available of the Delft3D-FLOW, Delft3D-WAVE, Delft3D-WAQ (DELWAQ) and Delft3D-PART (DELPAR) engines under GPLv3 conditions.
 The source code of the post-processing tool QUICKPLOT is also available.
-We aim to release the source code of the other graphical user interface programmes in 2019/2020.

 Subversion (SVN) is a version control software that allows users to download any version of the trunk or a branch.
 It gives full control on all changes, and has abilities like roll back, submit patches and manage access.
 See Subversion for more details.